Marmion Marine Park

 Capturing local knowledge is a key part of the marine park planning process.
-The marine values mapper survey tool was developed in partnership with the University of Western Australia and used by DBCA to capture information about how people use and value the local marine environment.
-Local residents, as well as people who visit the area, were encouraged to get involved by completing the survey and sharing it with their local networks.
+The marine values mapper survey tool was developed in partnership with The University of Western Australia and is used by DBCA to capture information about how people use and value the local marine environment.
+Local residents, and people who visit the area, were encouraged complete the survey and share it with their local networks.
 The survey has now closed.
-The data collected is being used to inform the planning process and to help determine future management arrangements, including marine park zoning.
+The data collected is being used to inform the planning process and help determine future management arrangements, including marine park zoning.

 Subscribe to the review and proposed expansion of Marmion Marine Park news